Staré Hamry: Geography

-Forest covers 87% of the municipal territory.
-Eastern part of the municipality lies in the historical region of Cieszyn Silesia.
+Staré Hamry is located about 23 km south of Frýdek-Místek and 38 km south of Ostrava.
+It lies in the Moravian-Silesian Beskids mountain range.
+The highest point is the Smrk mountain at 1276 m above sea level, located on the northern municipal border.
+Most of the municipality is forested.
+The municipality is situated around the Šance Reservoir, which lies on the Ostravice River.

 History

 Staré Hamry was founded between 1636 and 1639, which is the period from which its first land book came.
 Politically, it was a part of the Friedek state country, which was a part of the Kingdom of Bohemia.
 The first hammer mill was built in 1638 and disappeared at the end of the 17th century.

 The greatest development of the municipality was at the turn of the 19th and 20th centuries, when it became a recreation area.

 After World War I, it became a part of Czechoslovakia.
 In March 1939, it became a part of Protectorate of Bohemia and Moravia.
 After World War II, it was restored to Czechoslovakia.

 Initially, the village was located only on the right bank of the Ostravice, which formed the border between Czech Silesia and Moravia.
 In 1951, the northern part of the municipality was split from Staré Hamry and joined with Ostravice; whereas the southern part of Ostravice was split from it and joined with Staré Hamry.
 Both municipalities now lie on both banks of the Ostravice.
-In 1969, the Šance Dam was built.
+In 1969, the Šance Reservoir was built.

+Demographics

+Transport

+The I/56 from Ostrava to Bílá passes through the municipality.

 Sights

-The landmark of village is the Church of Saint Henry, built in 1863–1865.
+The main landmark of the village is the Church of Saint Henry, built in 1863–1865.
 A monument on the outside of the cemetery wall from 1933 commemorates the social poem Maryčka Magdónova by Petr Bezruč.

-In the hamlet of Gruň there is the wooden Church of the Virgin Mary, which was built in 1887–1890.
+In the hamlet of Gruň is the wooden Church of the Virgin Mary, which was built in 1887–1890.